 National Australia Bank expects to complete the nationwide rollout of its Personal Banking Origination Platform (PBOP) by the end of the calendar year, following trials in the South Australia and the Northern Territory.

-The rollout part of the biggest technology transformation in the bank's history.
+The rollout is part of the biggest technology transformation in the bank's history.

 The pilots encompassed more than 9000 transaction accounts, 4000 applications for credit cards or personal loans, and 700 home loans.